Yiling-J/cacheme-go/README.md

 - **Memoize** - dynamic key generation based on code generation.
 - **Versioning** - cache versioning for better management.
 - **Pipeline** - reduce io cost by redis pipeline.

+Read this first: [Caches, Promises and Locks](https://redis.com/blog/caches-promises-locks/).
+This is how caching part works in cacheme.

 ## Installation
 ```console